 The SmithBuilt 7 ft. wooden coop features a roosting bar that can hold up to three chickens at a time and a nesting box on the side which can be separated with a divider.
 Access to the nesting box is via a hinged roof that lifts upwards.
 The nesting box and the main living quarters are surrounded by a wooden enclosure that keeps the coop warm even on cold winter nights.

 Verdict: The SmithBuilt 7ft.
-Chicken Coop is one of the best ones in the market.
+Coop is one of the best ones in the market.
 The solid wood construction and the intuitive design makes it a great choice for backyard farmers looking for a ready to use package.

 That’s it folks.
 I hope you enjoyed reading this and it helps you to find a good roosting and resting quarters for your flock.